 123.2 In accordance with these changes, the former Spiritual Assembly of the USSR with its seat in Moscow will become the Regional Spiritual Assembly of Russia, Georgia and Armenia.

-123.3 Furthermore, with the recent official recognition of the Faith in Niger, the National Spiritual Assembly of that country will also be reestablished, with its seat in Niamey.
+123.3 Furthermore, with the recent official recognition of the Faith in Niger, the National Spiritual Assembly of that country will also be re-established, with its seat in Niamey.

-123.4 Together with those recently announced, the number of Regional and National Spiritual Assemblies to be newly formed or reestablished at Riḍván 1992 amount to 12.
+123.4 Together with those recently announced, the number of Regional and National Spiritual Assemblies to be newly formed or re-established at Riḍván 1992 amount to 12.

 123.5 We are thrilled by such evidences of the extension of the institutions of Bahá’u’lláh’s administrative order at this crucial, concluding stage in the Six Year Plan.
 May the friends throughout the world, and particularly in the countries directly affected, derive fresh impetus from these developments, confident that every effort exerted to expand the base supporting the structure of these prospective institutions will bring untold victories at this fate-laden period in the life of the Bahá’í world community.